For whatever reason that you wear compression sleeves, you probably already know the benefits that they can offer.

 Extra tight compression can be counter-intuitive to the sleeve’s purpose as it can constrict blood flow.
 In a lot of cases, there’s a lot of trial-and-error involved as you find the right fit.

 That said, it’s important that you purchase from a trusted brand with a long-standing history of good customer service so they can assist you through the whole process and answer any questions you may have.

-To browse options for compression sleeves, visit through our Amazon link and check out our selection of sleeves and braces.
+To browse options for compression sleeves, visit through our store and check out our selection of sleeves and braces.
 All our products also come with a booklet with a detailed series of exercises designed to maintain joint health.

 You may also visit our website and get an exclusive, limited-time only discount.
 Use the coupon code*: 25PROFF to get 25% off your purchase